-The medical examination will include a medical history review, physical examination, and chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older).
+The medical examination will include a medical history review, physical examination, and chest X-ray and blood tests (for applicants 15 years of age or older).
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
-More information on general medical requirements for U.S. immigrants is available here.
+More information on general medical requirements for U.S. immigrants is available Centers for Disease Control and Prevention website.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
-Current immigrant visa vaccination requirements are available here.
+Current immigrant visa vaccination requirements are available on CDC website.
 You can also read Frequently Asked Questions about our medical examination requirements online.